An introduction to what constipation is

 Certain people are naturally (genetically) more prone to constipation than others.
-Although the problem can affect both men and women, the fairer sex is 2 or 3 times more likely to suffer from constipation.
+Although the problem can affect both men and women, women are unfortunately 2 or 3 times more likely to suffer from constipation.

 Pregnancy does not help – it has been estimated that up to 40% of pregnant women are constipated.
 In addition, people who are under stress are more likely to suffer from the condition.
 Also, as one gets older, constipation becomes more frequently encountered.